Download This Sample

 - Several endangered turtle species, such as the leatherback and loggerhead Turtles, live in the Indian Ocean.

 - The discovery of many underwater thermal vents led to the discovery of vent animals such as mussels, anemones, and gastropods.
 These animals live in the darkness and eat bacteria, and can convert sulfur into energy.

 - Many species of sharks live in the Indian Ocean, including whale sharks, hammerheads, and great whites.

-- You can also find nearly 28 species of anemonefish in the Indian Ocean, and they like to feast on algae and zooplankton.
+- One can also find nearly 28 species of anemonefish in the Indian Ocean.
+Anemonefish are so-named because they swim among and make their homes in highly toxic sea anemones.
+They come in a variety of colors, from pink and red, to yellow and black, and anemonefish feast on algae and zooplankton.

-- The two most well-known waterways in the Indian Ocean are the Suez Canal (pictured below) in Egypt and the Strait of Malacca between Malaysia and Indonesia.
+- The two most well-known waterways in the Indian Ocean are the Suez Canal in Egypt and the Strait of Malacca between Malaysia and Indonesia.

 - Singapore has the busiest container port on the Indian Ocean, and Durban (located in South Africa) is the largest and busiest port in Africa.